letqin/pi-house/README.md

 # pi-house

-Raspberry Pi controlled greenhouse with climate monitoring and controlling systems
+Raspberry Pi greenhouse with climate monitoring and controls. pi-house is an indoor greenhouse with the intention of bringing a reliable, relatively self sustaining personal garden.

 # What Does It Monitor?

 The greenhouse itself is mostly sealed with multiple values for environmental conditions in the greenhouse being measured at all times.
 The monitoring systems include a soil moisture and temperature sensor as well as an ambient temperature sensor.
-There is a light sensor to see if the secondary light source is necessary (if there is a cloudy day or other weather conditions that may limit sunlight).
+A light sensor will monitor if a secondary light source is necessary (if there is a cloudy day or other weather conditions that may limit sunlight).

 # What Can It Do?